ACarrig/Wordle-Bot-V3/README.md

 This version will also automatically end the game after the 6th guess, or when only
   1 or 0 possible guesses remain.

+*Note: The 5-letter-words.txt file includes possible answers for the actual wordle website, while the wordle.txt file is any 5 letter word and is more useful for knock-off versions